Cylinder seal

 Cylinder-seal of the Uruk period and its impression, c.3100 BC.
 Louvre Museum.

 Cylinder seal of First Dynasty of Ur Queen Puabi, found in her tomb, dated circa 2600 BC, with modern impression.

 Inscription: 𒅤𒀜 𒎏 - Pu_{3}-abi_{(AD)} Nin - Queen Pu-abi.

 Old Babylonian cylinder seal, c.1800 BC, hematite.
 Linescan camera image (reversed to resemble an impression).

 A cylinder seal is a small round cylinder, typically about one inch (2 to 3 cm) in width, engraved with written characters or figurative scenes or both, used in ancient times to roll an impression onto a two-dimensional surface, generally wet clay.
 According to some sources, cylinder seals were invented around 3500 BC in the Near East, at the contemporary sites of Uruk in southern Mesopotamia and slightly later at Susa in south-western Iran during the Proto-Elamite period, and they follow the development of stamp seals in the Halaf culture or slightly earlier.
 They are linked to the invention of the latter's cuneiform writing on clay tablets.
-Other sources, however, date the earliest cylinder seals to a much earlier time, to the Late Neolithic period (7600-6000 BC) in Syria, hundreds of years before the invention of writing.

 Cylinder seals are a form of impression seal, a category which includes the stamp seal and finger ring seal.
 They survive in fairly large numbers and are important as art, especially in the Babylonian and earlier Assyrian periods.
 Impressions into a soft material can be taken without risk of damage to the seal, and they are often displayed in museums together with a modern impression on a small strip.